cymymc/Personal-References/README.md

 # MARKDOWN Legend

-    //Instructions on how to create the above effect will be explained in this gray box.//
     # Main Header

+Instructions on how to create the above effect will be explained in gray boxes.

+    Text in this gray box is created after 2 tabs in edit mode.

 What you see in README visual mode.

     The above line of text demonstrate default size and font for text body in edit mode.
-    Text in this gray box is created after 2 tabs in edit mode.

 *italicized text*